podman - Simple management tool for pods, containers and images

 Path to ssh identity file.
 If the identity file has been encrypted, podman prompts the user for the passphrase.
 If no identity file is provided and no user is given, podman defaults to the user running the podman command.
 Podman prompts for the login password on the remote server.

 Identity value resolution precedence:

 containers.confRemote connections use local containers.conf for default.

-Log messages above specified level: debug, info, warn, error (default), fatal or panic (default: “error”)
+Log messages at and above specified level: debug, info, warn, error, fatal or panic (default: “warn”)

 Set libpod namespace.
 Namespaces are used to separate groups of containers and pods in libpod’s state.
 When namespace is set, created containers and pods will join the given namespace, and only containers and pods in the given namespace will be visible to Podman.